0xknwn/starknet-modular-account/docs/SDKS-DEPLOYMENT.md

 node dist/01-load-eth.js
 ```

-The output should return the yet to come account address...

 ## Deploy the Modular Account

 Now that the address has some ETH on it, you can deploy the account with the
 `deployAccount` helper.
-Create a file named `src/deploy-account.ts` like below:
+Create a file named `src/01-deploy-account.ts` like
+below:

 ```typescript
 {{#include ../experiments/documentation-examples/src/01-deploy-account.ts}}
 ```

-Assuming you have named the script `src/deploy-account.ts`, to transpile it and
-run it, use the script below:
+Transpile and run the script:

 ```shell
 npx tsc --build